 Creative Adventures in Dementia: A Life More Ordinary Festival

-Created Out of Mind's Sebastian Crutch and Julian West will join lead discussion and a musical workshop as part of'A Life More Ordinary’ at The Dukes Lancaster, a unique 2-day exploration of how the arts are touching the lives of people with dementia in remarkable ways.
+Created Out of Mind's Sebastian Crutch and Julian West led discussions and a musical workshop as part of'A Life More Ordinary’ at The Dukes Lancaster, a unique 2-day exploration of how the arts are touching the lives of people with dementia in remarkable ways.
 Learn more here.

 The Neuronal Disco

-Learn about the molecular behaviours and patterns of dementia through the power of disco!
-Join an artist and neurological biochemist as they explain the behaviours and patterns of different dementias at molecular level, all through dance!
+Visitors to the Southbank Centre had a chance to learn about the molecular behaviours and patterns of dementia through the power of disco!
+They joined an artist and neurological biochemist as they explained the behaviours and patterns of different dementias at molecular level, all through dance!
 Learn more here.

 Let's talk about dementias: quality of life measures

-Meet our resident social scientist Emma Harding to explore the measures used to capture 'quality of life' for people living with dementias and consider how, by working with people affected by a dementia, we might tailor questionnaire measures to focus more on the quality of experience for us all.
+Visitors gathered in The Reading Room at Wellcome Collection to meet resident social scientist Emma Harding and explore the measures used to capture 'quality of life' for people living with dementias.
+They were asked to consider how, by working with people affected by a dementia, we might tailor questionnaire measures to focus more on the quality of experience for us all.
 Learn more here.

 Creative Matters: Caring for dementia

-Throughout May, Norwich Theatre Royal will be exhibiting Talking Life: An Exhibition as part of their Creative Matters season.
-This photographic exhibition, developed by Susanna Howard with Wellcome photographers Ben Gilbert and Steven Pocock reveals the diverse experiences of people living with different dementias and challenges people to reconsider their initial assumptions about what dementia looks like.
+Throughout May, Norwich Theatre Royal exhibited Talking Life: An Exhibition as part of their Creative Matters season.
+This photographic exhibition, developed by Susanna Howard for Created Out of Mind, together with Wellcome photographers Ben Gilbert and Steven Pocock, revealed the diverse experiences of people living with different dementias.
+It challenged audiences to reconsider their initial assumptions about what dementia looks like and consider more inclusive representations of the people living behind these conditions.
 Taken from the Talking Life podcast series.
 Learn more here.

-This ongoing exhibition, ending on 2nd June, explores contemporary art and scientific methods for exploring how perceptions of space influence and direct gestures, balance and movement.
-Art works by our artists and collaborators Charles Harrison, Charlie Murphy and Studio Senses are being displayed, exploring the exhibition's themes within the context of dementia.
+This extended exhibition, from 2nd February - 2nd June at LifeSpace gallery in Dundee, explores contemporary art and scientific methods for exploring how perceptions of space influence and direct gestures, balance and movement.
+Art works by our artists and collaborators Charles Harrison, Charlie Murphy and Studio Senses were displayed, exploring the exhibition's themes within the context of dementia.
 Learn more here.

 Talking Life on Tour

-Susanna Howard's 'Talking Life on Tour' phones will join events and venues across London for Dementia Action Week.
+Susanna Howard's 'Talking Life on Tour' phones joined events and venues across London for Dementia Action Week.
 'Talking Life on Tour' is an interactive telephone sharing the personal stories and life observations of people living with dementias and their loved ones, taken from our Talking Life podcast series.
-If you spot one, stop and take a moment to listen and leave a message for us by pressing 99!
+Did you spot one?
+They will be touring continuously throughout 2018/19 listen so if you see one, stop and take a moment to listen and leave a message for us by pressing 99!